sharmachait/javaAndSpring/Saga + Clean + DDD +CQRS/Saga.md

 the domain layer should not have any framework dependency in it, so how to do dependency injection of the data layer ? can be done using a bean registration class in the container of the application The domain/application layer defines _what_ operations it offers (input ports as interfaces).
-External layers (like UI, REST controllers, CLI, tests) depend on these interfaces, not on concrete implementations the API layer can use the input port and choose the implementation in the domain layer to use, allowing us to develop the presenation layer independently like rest controllers or CLI or TCP application
+External layers (like UI, REST controllers, CLI, tests) depend on these interfaces, not on concrete implementations the API layer can use the input port and choose the implementation in the domain layer to use, allowing us to develop the presentation layer independently like rest controllers or CLI or TCP application
 ![[order-service-hexagonal-section-2-share.png]]
 All the interfaces must be in the domain layer
 ### to visualize the dependency graph
 ```shell
 mvn com.github.ferstl:depgraph-maven-plugin:aggregate -DcreateImage=true -DreduceEdges=false -Dscope=compile "-Dincludes=com.food.ordering.system*:*"